-Alongside swapping thoughts and opinions on sci-fi/fantasy movie genius Ray Harryhausen, and his creatures, we also chat Walking with Dinosaurs, King Kong, Godzilla, Jurassic Park and Jurassic World, Star Wars, and The Giant Claw...
+Alongside swapping thoughts and opinions on sci-fi/fantasy movie genius Ray Harryhausen, and his creatures, we also chat Walking with Dinosaurs, King Kong, Godzilla, Jurassic Park and Jurassic World, Star Wars, and The Giant Claw... (as well as one of Ray's unrealised projects, H.G.
+Well's War of the Worlds).
 And we talk about the anatomy and biomechanics of Ray Harryhausen's creatures.
 How accurate were his dinosaur reconstructions?
 Did his animals move naturally?

 We also discuss the influence that has Ray Harryhausen has had on popular culture, movies, and palaeoart/paleoart, as well as what influenced him.

 Spoiler alert: there are some plot spoilers in our chat, but that's a good reason to go and watch all Ray Harryhausen's movies NOW.
 Otherwise, I don't think that we give away anything major, and we cover so much interesting ground that the occasional minor plot reveal is, I think, excusable.

 You can read my Ray Harryhausen Tribute Blog